davidreis97/LPOO1617_T5G9/README.md

 - Please note that you must plug-in the controller before running the application, otherwise the game won't detect the controller and an error message will be displayed on the screen.

 #### Android Controller
-- With this input mode you control the in-game character using an Android App, which is described in greater detail [here](#tssc), transmiting data with a server-client connection.
+- With this input mode you control the in-game character using an Android App, which is described in greater detail [here](#tssc), transmitting data with a server-client network connection.
 This app is the server, and the Android App is the client.
 - When you select this input mode, the local IP will be appear on the screen for your convenience, as you will need to insert it on the Android App.
-- Under the input dropdown, you will see a red message until you run and connect the Android App, which will make the message disappear.
+- Under the input dropdown, you will see an error message until you run and connect the Android App.
 Before Connection:
 ![Android Controller Selection before connection](Docs/androidbefore.png) After Connection: